Guest access in Microsoft Teams

-Guest access is an org-wide setting in Teams and is turned off by default.
-Guest access is subject to Azure AD and Office 365 service limits.
+Guest access in Teams is an organization-wide setting and is turned off by default.
+You can control guest access to individual teams by using sensitivity labels.

 Licensing for guest access

-Guest access is included with all Office 365 Business Premium, Office 365 Enterprise, and Office 365 Education subscriptions.
-No additional Office 365 license is necessary.
+Guest access is included with all Microsoft 365 Business Standard, Microsoft 365 Enterprise, and Microsoft 365 Education subscriptions.
+No additional Microsoft 365 license is necessary.
 Teams doesn't restrict the number of guests you can add.
-However, the total number of guests that can be added to your tenant is based on what your Azure AD licensing allows - usually 5 guests per licensed user.
-For more information, see Azure AD B2B collaboration licensing.
+However, the total number of guests that can be added to your tenant may be restricted by the paid features of Azure AD.
+For more information, see Billing model for Azure AD External Identities.

-Users in your organization who have standalone Office 365 subscription plans only, such as Exchange Online Plan 2, cannot be invited as guests to your organization because Teams considers these users to belong to the same organization.
-For these users to use Teams, they must be assigned an Office 365 Business Premium, Office 365 Enterprise, or Office 365 Education subscription.
+Users in your organization who have standalone Microsoft 365 subscription plans only, such as Exchange Online Plan 2, cannot be invited as guests to your organization because Teams considers these users to belong to the same organization.
+For these users to use Teams, they must be assigned an Microsoft 365 Business Standard, Office 365 Enterprise, or Office 365 Education subscription.

 You can use Azure AD to create an access review for group members or users assigned to an application.
 Creating recurring access reviews can save you time.
 If you need to routinely review users who have access to an application, a team, or are members of a group, you can define the frequency of those reviews.